Code-Institute-Submissions/ucd-milestoneproject/README.md

 [HTML - Language](https://en.wikipedia.org/wiki/HTML)

-HTML was used as it is the standard markup language for creating web pages and web applications and a great place to start on my first milestone project.
+HTML was used as it is the standard markup language for creating web pages and web applications so it was a great place to start on my first milestone project.

 [CSS - Language](https://en.wikipedia.org/wiki/Cascading_Style_Sheets)